Male-only parliaments are no longer as gender parity slowly advances

 The summit is held once every three years to examine protections for wild animals and plants traded internationally.

-The aim is to establish better networks of support worldwide for advocates and raise the pressure for perpetrators of violence and intimidation to be held accountable.
+The aim is to better support advocates and to hold perpetrators of violence and intimidation accountable.